-A good deal of research has gone into these Labrador diseases, much of it funded by the Kennel Club and the British Veterinary Association.
+A good deal of research has gone into these Labrador diseases.

 As a result there are now a number of screening tests available to Labrador Breeders.